smart-facility/cognicity-schema/README.md

 $ export COUNTRY=indonesia
 $ build/run.sh
 ```
-This will create a database "cognicity_$COUNTRYNAME", build the empty schema and insert available data.
+This will create a database, build the empty schema and insert available data.

 #### Use of RDS image